postsharp/Metalama.Documentation/content/patterns/contracts/invariants.md

 # Checking type invariants

-Invariants are methods that verify the consistency of the state of the current object, and throw an exception if this is not the case.
-We recommend to throw an exception of type <xref:Metalama.Patterns.Contracts.InvariantViolationException>, although this decision is entirely eventually up to you.
+Invariants are methods that verify the consistency of the state of the current object and throw an exception if inconsistencies are found.
+We recommend throwing an exception of type <xref:Metalama.Patterns.Contracts.InvariantViolationException>, but the final decision is entirely up to you.

 ## Adding invariants

 To add an invariant to a class:

-1. Create a `void`, non-`static` and parameterless method in your class.
-You should typically make it `private`.
+1. Create a `void`, non-`static`, and parameterless method in your class.
+This method should typically be `private`.
 2. Add the <xref:Metalama.Patterns.Contracts.InvariantAttribute?text=[Invariant]> custom attribute to this method.
-3. Add the validation logic to this method and throw an <xref:Metalama.Patterns.Contracts.InvariantViolationException> in case of violation.
+3. Add the validation logic to this method and throw an <xref:Metalama.Patterns.Contracts.InvariantViolationException> in case of a violation.

 > [!WARNING]
-> An invariant method should not have any side effect besides throwing an exception in case of invariant violation.
+> An invariant method should not have any side effects other than throwing an exception in case of an invariant violation.

 ### Example: adding invariants

-In the following example, an `Invoice` entity has two properties that allow to provide discounts: `DiscountPercent` and `DiscountAmount`.
+In the following example, an `Invoice` entity has two properties, `DiscountPercent` and `DiscountAmount`, that allow providing discounts.
 These two properties are additive, but their sum cannot result in a negative price.
-This condition is enforced by the `CheckDiscounts` method.
+The `CheckDiscounts` method enforces this condition.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Contracts/Invariants.cs]

-## Opting opt from invariant checking
+## Opting out from invariant checking

-When there is any invariant in a type, the implementation of all public or internal methods in this type will be wrapped into a `try...finally` block, and invariants will be verified from the `finally` block.
+When a type has any invariant, the implementation of all public or internal methods in this type will be wrapped into a `try...finally` block, and invariants will be verified from the `finally` block.

 To prevent a method from being enhanced with this invariant checking logic, you can use the <xref:Metalama.Patterns.Contracts.DoNotCheckInvariantsAttribute?text=[BreaksInvariants]> custom attribute.

 Note that this will not waive the enforcement of invariants in methods _called_ by the target of the <xref:Metalama.Patterns.Contracts.DoNotCheckInvariantsAttribute?text=[BreaksInvariants]> attribute.
-Therefore, this attribute is mainly useful to optimize performance, but not to relax invariants.
+Therefore, this attribute is mainly useful to optimize performance, not to relax invariants.

 ## Suspending enforcement of invariants

-If you have some code snippet that temporarily breaks invariants, it is possible to suspend invariant enforcement.
+If you have a code snippet that temporarily breaks invariants, you can suspend invariant enforcement.

-First, you must enabled the <xref:Metalama.Patterns.Contracts.ContractOptions.IsInvariantSuspensionSupported> option for this type.
+First, enable the <xref:Metalama.Patterns.Contracts.ContractOptions.IsInvariantSuspensionSupported> option for this type.
 This option is disabled by default because it generates additional code.
 You can set this option from a <xref:Metalama.Framework.Fabrics.ProjectFabric> or <xref:Metalama.Framework.Fabrics.NamespaceFabric> as described in <xref:configuring-contracts>.

 Once this feature is enabled, there are two ways to suspend invariant enforcement:

-* To disable enforcement while the whole method is executing, add the <xref:Metalama.Patterns.Contracts.SuspendInvariantsAttribute?text=[SuspendInvariants]> custom attribute to this method.
+* To disable enforcement while the entire method is executing, add the <xref:Metalama.Patterns.Contracts.SuspendInvariantsAttribute?text=[SuspendInvariants]> custom attribute to this method.
-* To disable enforcement while a code snippet is executing, wrap this snippet into a call to `using ( this.SuspendInvariants() )`.
+* To disable enforcement while a code snippet is executing, wrap this snippet in a call to `using ( this.SuspendInvariants() )`.
 The `SuspendInvariants` method is generated by the <xref:Metalama.Patterns.Contracts.ContractOptions.IsInvariantSuspensionSupported> option.

 ### Example: suspending invariants

-The following example elaborates from the previous one.
+The following example builds upon the previous one.
 We added a fabric to enable the  <xref:Metalama.Patterns.Contracts.ContractOptions.IsInvariantSuspensionSupported> option.
-The `Invoice` method has two new methods, `UpdateDiscounts1`and `UpdateDiscounts2`, which update  `DiscountPercent` and `DiscountAmount` while suspending invariants.
+The `Invoice` method now has two new methods, `UpdateDiscounts1` and `UpdateDiscounts2`, which update `DiscountPercent` and `DiscountAmount` while suspending invariants.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Contracts/Invariants_Suspend.cs]